There is a diverse range of sizes and shapes regarding different types of black caterpillars.

 8. White-lined Sphinx

-The White-lined Sphinx (Hyles lineata) is identifiable by its single orange horn and the presence of several tiny white or orange dots over its body.
+The White-lined Sphinx (Hyles lineata) is identifiable by its single orange horn and several tiny white or orange dots over its body.

 One of the most widespread and frequent hawk moths is the White-lined Sphinx.
-This particular species on our list of different types of black caterpillars come in a wide spectrum of colors, with some larvae being bright green and others being black and orange.
+This species on our list of different types of black caterpillars comes in a wide spectrum of colors, with some larvae being bright green and others being black and orange.

-The black species of White-lined Sphinx have a single orange horn on the end of its tail, which is one of its distinguishing characteristics.
+The black species of White-lined Sphinx have a single orange horn on the end of its tail, one of its distinguishing characteristics.

 The tip of the horn will often be black, but it can also be yellow.
 Although the horn appears to be a stinger, there is no danger associated with it.

-There are noticeable white or orange patterns on the body of the caterpillar, much like there are on other Sphinx caterpillars.
+There are noticeable white or orange patterns on the caterpillar’s body, much like on other Sphinx caterpillars.

 These appear to be clumps of very small dots separated by pairs of larger dots on either side of each segment.